flo003/WS2021-SWE3-OR-Mapper/readme.md

 # WS2021 SWE3 OR Mapper

-A object relationship mapper written in c#.
+A object relationship mapper written in c# which was tested with the PostgreSql database.

+## Setup Demo

+For the examples provided in the project the following requirments are needed:

+- Running PostgreSql database
+  - On localhost with username postgres and password postgres
+  - The connection string used in examples can be found in the BaseTest class
+  - A docker-compose is provided for easy startup

 ## Features

 + Managing Entities (Save, Update, Delete)
 + Quering Entities
-+ Custom Query support per Entitiy
++ Custom Query support per Entitiy Lists
 + Uses Repository pattern
 + Annotation based
 + Automatic Table generation
++ Only one field primary keys supported

 ## Usage